fuzzymfx/fuzzymfx.github.io/content/current.md

 - Alignment
 - Syntax highlighting

 I plan to finish up with dough by the end of this month.
+Later, I will be reviving [Bee](https://github.com/fuzzymfx/b), a bit-torrent client I started working on a while back.

-I am also writing my implementation of an SQL generator, Neak.
-Read more about it [here](/blog/neak.html)
+Here's my implementation of a SQL generator, [Neak](/blog/neak.html).

 ---